-You could try breastfeeding on demand.
+You can also try breastfeeding on demand.
 As soon as you feel your breasts beginning to fill, feed your little one.
-Give them the time they need to fill themselves up.
+And give them the time they need to fill themselves up.

-Mom’s diet does not affect the amount of fat in breast milk.
-It does affect the type of fat that is passed on to your little one.
+Your diet does not affect the amount of fat in your breast milk.
+However, it does affect the types of fat that is passed on to your little one.